patilsanketofficial/sanket-demo/README.md

 # sanket-demo
-this is deo for git and github class
+this is deo for git and github class.